 These miniature cattle are famous for their high quality milk production, along with its generally friendly personality and lower maintenance cost due to its miniature status.

-- The calves also don’t like the cold very much, especially when the temperature drops below 50.
-So you should keep them warm with calf coats or even with heat lamps.
+You can keep them warm with calf coats or with a radiant heat system.
+Insulate the barn but keep it well-ventilated.
 Keeping them warm in the winter months is crucial if you want to minimize the risk of stress-related diseases.

 Miniature Panda Cow